Canadian Butter Tarts (video)

 Description

-This famous Canadian dessert consists of a flaky pastry shell filled with a rich buttery caramel center.
+This famous Canadian dessert consists of a flaky pastry shell filled with a rich buttery caramel centre.

 Ingredients